BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 This is a write-up of the talk I gave at [VanJS](http://www.meetup.com/vancouver-javascript-developers/) this month.
 You can find the slides [here](https://speakerdeck.com/chancancode/ember-dot-js-an-antidote-to-your-hype-fatigue).

+This is also the talk I'll be giving at the Seattle meetup Thursday May 28th, [Ember.JS Seattle](http://www.meetup.com/Ember-js-Seattle-Meetup/events/222195632/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ASxwoyg40L4" frameborder="0" allowfullscreen></iframe>

 <!-- break -->